dcmoura/spyql/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-SpyQL could always use more documentation, whether as part of the
+SPyQL could always use more documentation, whether as part of the
-official SpyQL docs, in docstrings, or even on the web in blog posts,
+official SPyQL docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback